 - For Type III: project participants shall provide an estimation of emission reductions by the project activity over the crediting period and proof that the emission reductions every year will not go beyond the limits of 60 ktCO2e/y over the entire crediting period. - (b) The three types of project activities outlined above, are mutually exclusive.
 In a project activity with more than one component that will benefit from simplified CDM modalities and procedures, each component shall meet the threshold criterion of each applicable type, e.g. for a project with both a renewable energy and an energy efficiency component, the renewable energy component shall meet the criterion for "renewable energy" and the energy efficiency component that for "energy efficiency";4 - (c) The sum of the size of components of a project activity belonging to the same type (capacity for Type I, energy savings for Type II and emission reductions for Type III) should not exceed the limits for small-scale CDM project activities (e.g. the limit for methane recovery component is 60 ktCO2e/yr and the limit for the electricity production component is 15 MW output capacity).5 - 4.
-Output capacity of renewable energy equipment: Definition of "maximum output capacity equivalent of up to 15 MW megawatts-(or an appropriate equivalent)": - (a) Definition of "maximum output": "output" is the installed/rated capacity, as indicated by the manufacturer of the equipment or plant, disregarding the actual load factor of the plant; - (b) Definition of "appropriate equivalent" of 15 MW megawatts: Whereas decision 17/CP.7, paragraph 6 (c) (i), refers to megawatts (MW), project proposals may refer to MW(p), MW(e) or MW(th).
+Output capacity of renewable energy equipment: Definition of "maximum output capacity equivalent of up to 15 MW (or an appropriate equivalent)": - (a) Definition of "maximum output": "output" is the installed/rated capacity as indicated by the manufacturer of the equipment or plant, 6 disregarding the actual load factor of the plant; - (b) Definition of "appropriate equivalent" of 15 MW: whereas decision 17/CP.7, paragraph 6 (c) (i), refers to MW, project proposals may refer to MW(p), MW(e) or MW(th).
 As MW(e) is the most common denomination, the CDM Executive Board (the Board) has agreed to define MW as MW(e) and otherwise to apply an appropriate conversion factor; - (c) For biomass, biofuel and biogas project activities, the maximal limit of 15 MW(e) is equivalent to 45 MW thermal output of the equipment or the plant (e.g. boilers).
 For thermal applications of biomass, biofuels or biogas (e.g. the cookstoves), the limit of 45 MWth is the installed/rated capacity of the thermal application equipment or device/s (e.g. biogas stoves).
 For electrical or mechanical applications, the limit of 15 MW installed/rated output shall be used.
-In case of cofiring renewable and fossil fuels, the rated capacity of the system when using fossil fuel shall apply;

-See Annex II paragraph 7 of Decision 4/CMP.1 http://unfccc.int/resource/docs/2005/cmp1/eng/08a01.pdf#page=30.
+In case of http://unfccc.int/resource/docs/2005/cmp1/eng/08a01.pdf#page=30>.